 Parsi food is both simple and healthy.

-It is often said that there is a food for every occasion and an occasion for every food!
+What best describes Parsi food culture is "a food for every occasion and an occasion for every food!"

 |Kheema papayta na pattice served with tomato chilli lime jam|